On this page

 - Process the event hook request data after sending the response code.

 A timeout of three seconds is enforced on all outbound requests for event and inline hooks.
 One request retry is sent in the event of a timeout or an error response from the external service.
 If a successful response isn't received after that, an HTTP 400 error is returned with more information about the failure.

 The number of hook calls and the limits per org are available in the following table.
 Keep in mind these numbers and limits when designing your hook solution.

 Your external service that processes hook requests must consider that the order of events or inline hook calls aren't guaranteed.
 Also, to avoid processing duplicate requests, use the

 |Hook Type||Limit Type||Limit||Description|

-Developers and administrators can preview sample Okta calls and responses from your external service for all Event Hooks (Event Hook preview (opens new window)) and for SAML and Registration Inline Hooks (Inline Hook preview (opens new window)).
+Developers and administrators can preview sample Okta calls and responses from your external service.
+Previews are available for all event hooks (Event hook preview (opens new window)) and for SAML, telephony, token, and registration inline hooks (Preview an inline hook (opens new window)).

-Review the Admin Console System Log to troubleshoot your implementations, in addition to your external service's logging features.
-See the following sections to assist in troubleshooting your implementations:
+Review the Admin Console System Log to troubleshoot your implementations, in addition to the logging features in your external service.
+See the following sections to help you with troubleshooting your implementations:

 error object that can be returned as part of the hook response.
 See Inline hooks error object.

 See also the following guides for sample Okta hook implementations: